e3cd/Millionaire_Terminal/README.md

 Doing this would change most of the code, however, it would be beneficial as stated above This would allow for offline play of the game

+## Possible Outcomes & Broader Impact

+It may offend people due insesitive questions as well as effecting other people around the area.

 ## Authors